LT-IntroToAI-SY2324/a2-movie-chatbot-NDTurtle/a2_writeup.md

 ## Reflection Questions
 1. What was difficult for you while completing the match function?
+At first understanding what the match function actually did was hard for me.

 2. Explain how you could use the match function for extracting information from a movie database.
+You could use it to match what someone inputs to a value in the database, and then process that value into something that is user readable.